A Built-in LMS Gamification Plugin for WordPress

 Learn How AccessAlly Gamification Works to Improve Online Learning

-Create Points or Credit Systems Using Custom Fields
+Create LMS Points or Credit Systems Using Custom Fields

 Think of a points tally or a credit system as a bank account, where a member can earn points or withdraw points based on their actions.